zhangjie2012/logbus/README.md

 go get github.com/zhangjie2012/logbus
 ```

-For example code `example/main.go`, log from redis `LIST` and to stdout/MongoDB, It's a real scenes for me.
+For example code `example/main.go`, log from redis `LIST` and to stdout/MongoDB, It's a real scenes for me (already running in prod env).
 You can implement your `input`, `output`, `transformer` and call `Serve` built up.

 ## TODO